sroberts/sroberts.github.io/_posts/2014-05-13-using-robots-to-fight-bad-guys.md

 title: Using Robots to Fight Bad Guys
 ---

-I've gone a few places and given a few talks about some of the work I've done to adapt Hubot and GitHub's Chat Ops workflow for DFIR.
+At the end of last year I was invited few places (CentralPA Open Source, BSidesDFW, & BayThreat) and gave a talk about some of the work I've done to adapt Hubot, GitHub's friendly-ish chatbot, and GitHub's Chat Ops workflow for DFIR.
 While it was great to get the ideas out there's a lot to deploying, using, and customizing VTR.
+So this is my extended breakdown of ChatOps, Hubot, Hubot-VTR, Rhodey, and building modules in CoffeeScript.

+## My Presentation
+<script async class="speakerdeck-embed" data-id="d8d4ee4026280131bf6a16acd67ce186" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

 ## How GitHub Uses Hubot: ChatOps
 So [DevOps](http://en.wikipedia.org/wiki/DevOps) in general and ChatOps specifically are massive topics unto themselves and I'm not sure I'm the right person to fully address them, so here's my short version of each: